Sunday, 27 February 2022

 Forbidden Planet (1956)

-Note: Walter Plunkett did all of the men's costumes, whilst Helen Rose did Anne Francis' dresses)
+Note: Walter Plunkett designed the men's costumes, Helen Rose designed Anne Francis' dresses.

 Another dress that seems to have only made it to promotional material is this shiny 'mosaic starfield' dress, that (unlike most of Altaira's dresses in the film film!) goes down over the legs entirely - it's actually quite a shame this didn't get into the film!